NN-Project-1/dis-Vector-Embedding/README.md

 ## 2. Dis-Vector Model Details
-The DIS-Vector model is a multi-encoder disentanglement-based speech representation framework developed for expressive, cross-lingual, and zero-shot voice conversion.
+The DIS-Vector model is a multi-encoder disentanglementbased speech representation framework developed for expressive, cross-lingual, and zero-shot voice conversion.
 The design goal is to separate key aspects of human speech content, pitch, rhythm, and timbre into distinct, independently controllable latent embeddings.
 This architecture enables precise manipulation of each speech attribute while maintaining perceptual coherence in synthesis, allowing natural-sounding speaker conversion and expressive style transfer without retraining.

 <p align="center">
   <img src="architecture/DIS-Vector-V2.png" alt="Dis-Vector Architecture"  width="400">